,

 The standard WhatsApp Business App is free to use for businesses and customers.

 If you want to use the WhatsApp Business Platform API, it’ll cost you.
-Cost is based on the number of 24-hour conversation sessions you have, which in turn will differ depending on whether you or the customer initiated the conversation.
+Up until July 2025, cost was based on the number of 24-hour conversation sessions you have, which in turn will differ depending on whether you or the customer initiated the conversation.

 While WhatsApp for business is a useful tool for marketing, you can’t use it to launch a cold-calling campaign.